msalvati1997/mf_devfile/README.md

 typedef struct __session_data session_data_t;
 </code></pre>

-<p> For each workqueue it was necessary to implement a structure that could contain the data necessary for the write operations of the low priority streams.
+<p> For each workqueue it's necessary to implement a structure that could contain the data necessary for the write operations of the low priority stream.
 The structure reserved for each item of the worqueue :</p>
 <pre><code>struct __deferred_work_item {
         struct file *filp;